tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 you will get `permission denied` error but if you go to https://in-firebase-683e6.firebaseio.com/Users.json you will get user data which is exposed due to rule set on `Users` node.
 So we can bruteforce endpoints to find other vulnerable endpoints.

-Then I got the another catch that developer can also set only write access to the endpoint which means if go to that endpoint we will get `permission denied` error but if we try to write some data we can.
+Also developer can set only write access to the endpoint which means if go to that endpoint we will get `permission denied` error but if we try to write some data we can.
 The permission rule at development end will look like this:

 `
 {